 A predicate scope directive specifies from where the predicate can be called, i.e. its visibility.
 Predicates can be public, protected, private, or local.
 Public predicates can be called from any object.
 Protected predicates can only be called from the container object or from a container descendant.
 Private predicates can only be called from the container object.
 Predicates are local when they are not declared in a scope directive.
-Local predicates, like private predicates, can only be called from the container object.
-Current_predicate/1 and predicate_property/2) and to the message error handling mechanisms (i.e., sending a message corresponding to a local predicate results in a predicate_declaration existence error instead of a scope error).
+Local predicates, like private predicates, can only be called from the container object (or category), but they are invisible to the reflection built-in methods (current_predicate/1 and predicate_property/2) and to the message error handling mechanisms (i.e., sending a message corresponding to a local predicate results in a predicate_declaration existence error instead of a scope error).